d-biehl/robotframework-libraryproxy/README.md

 # robotframework-libraryproxy

-Simple library for calling robot framework keywords from Python.
-With the possibility that these call are also logged to the robot output.
+Simple library for calling RobotFramework keywords from Python, with the possibility to log them in the output.

 Example Python library: